 Combining more filters

 Users Insights allows you to combine any of the available filters in the way you like.
-This includes filters from the supported 3rd party plugins and any of the default features filters.
+This includes filters from the supported 3rd party WordPress plugins and any of the default features filters.
 This means that you can use the visit tracking filters, along with many other filters to further analyze your WordPress user activity.
+This includes related user activity tracking type of metrics like: the number of sessions made – that counts every time a user logging into your WordPress website, the last seen metic that records the time than a user has visited your website while login.
+But also all the other user activity data like WooCommerce orders made or Gravity Forms forms submitted etc.

 For example, if you are using WooCommerce, you can easily find the users who have opened a selected product but haven’t ordered it yet.
 To bring it further, you can even add a location based filter, so you can create more custom segmentations of your visit tracking analysis.